lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/lennardjones.rst

     - dealing with charged atoms and bounded molecules, as is necessary to model most existing molecules, solids, or structures, see for instance :ref:`all-atoms-label` and :ref:`sheared-confined-label`,
     - dealing with non-constant volume,
-    - dealing with reactivity and bond formation/breaking, see :ref:`reax-silica-label`.
+    - dealing with reactivity and bond formation/breaking, see :ref:`reactive-silicon-dioxide-label`.

 Going further with exercises
 ============================